 - Laces wear out faster than prior version

 From long treks through Nepal’s Himalayas to Patagonia’s famous Torres del Paine, our team at CleverHiker has hiked thousands of miles in Saucony Peregrines over many years.
-These shoes are grippy and lightweight.
+These shoes are grippy and lightweight and feel spry, flexible, and responsive.

-The Peregrine 15 is a trail runner designed for fast, lightweight movement over long periods of time, so they don’t have hiking-specific features like a toe cap, dovetail heel, or reinforced uppers.
+The Peregrine 16 is designed for fast, lightweight movement over long periods of time, so they don’t have hiking-specific features like a toe cap, dovetail heel, or reinforced uppers.
 The combination of mesh, TPU, and ultralight foams and rubbers means they won’t last as long as beefier shoes on this list like the La Sportiva Spire or the HOKA Anacapas.

 CleverHiker Rating: 4.5/5.0